rymndhng/release-on-push-action/README.md

           bump_version_scheme: minor
 ```

 Allowed values of `bump_version_scheme`:

 - minor
 - major
 - patch
 - **norelease**: Performs no release by default.
 Creation of release delegated to labels on Pull Requests.

+For stability, we recommend pinning the version of the action.
+See [Releases](https://github.com/rymndhng/release-on-push-action/releases).

 ## FAQ